Glossary of Terms

 • Shaft Axial Play

-Axial play is the movement of the shaft in the axial direction.
+Shaft Axial Play is the movement of the shaft in the axial direction.
 US Digital states the maximum shaft axial play in thousandths of an inch.

 • Shaft Loading aka Radial Load

-This specification is used only on shafted encoders and refers to the force applied perpendicular to the shaft.
+Shaft Loading is the specification used on shafted encoders and refers to the force applied perpendicular to the shaft.
 An increase in the amount of force on a shaft will decrease the bearing life.
 Use the formula provided on the datasheet for shafted encoders.

 • Shaft Runout